Raising of school leaving age in England and Wales

 The proposal of using criminal sanctions to enforce attendance under this new system was opposed by MPs from both the Conservatives and the Liberal Democrats, who believed compulsion and threats were the wrong approach to increasing participation.[8]
 A spokesperson for the DfES said the proposals were not about "forcing young people to do something they don't want to", and that "we are letting young people down if we allow them to leave education and training without skills at the age of 16."[41]
 However, the Prime Minister's Queen's Speech in November 2007, which discussed the raise in school leaving age, suggested that pupils who failed to comply with new laws would be expected to face fines or community service, rather than custodial sentencing which had previously been proposed.
 Local Authorities would also be expected to ensure pupils are participating up to 18 years of age.[38]

-Effects edit
+Effects

 A skills commission report released in 2013, backed by Labour MP Barry Sheerman, suggested that young people were being let down by the education system, with particular criticism aimed towards the lack of information, advice and guidance available to 14-19 year olds.[42]
-The government were hopeful that the changes would have an effect of preventing crime, as figures reported a substantial percentage of young people leaving school were turning to a life of crime, with many being unable to find suitable work due to lack of skills and qualifications.[33]
+The government was hopeful that the changes would have an effect of preventing crime, as figures reported a substantial percentage of young people leaving school were turning to a life of crime, with many being unable to find suitable work due to lack of skills and qualifications.[33]

 In 2015 the percentage of 16–18 classified as NEET fell to 7.5%, the lowest figure since 2000.[43]
-Statistics for 2021 suggested that 91.5 of 16- and 17-year-olds in England were in fulltime education or an apprenticeship, 4.4% in other training and 5% NEET.[44][45]
+Statistics for 2021 suggested that 91.5 of 16- and 17-year-olds in England were in full time education or an apprenticeship, 4.4% in other training and 5% NEET.[44][45]
 A 2020 report suggested that the percentage of 16- to 17-year-olds in the UK in any kind of paid employment had fallen from 48.1% in 1997-99 to 25.4% in 2017-19.[46]

-Wales edit
+Wales

 The creation of the National Assembly for Wales in 1999 began an era of greater diversion in education policy between Wales and England.[47]
 The 2008 Education and Skills Act gave the Assembly the powers to make similar reforms as those planned in England.
 A spokesperson for the Welsh Assembly indicated that it would want to encourage more young people to stay in education, but without compulsion,[38] so school leavers there are not required to continue with any education or training.[29]
 According to statistics republished in a BBC article in 2020, about 10% of young people in Wales aged 16 to 18 were not in education, employment or training.[48]
 The equivalent figure for England in 2019 was 6.6%.[49][45]

-See also edit
+See also

-Further reading edit
+Further reading

 • Key dates in Education, Great Britain 1000–1899 at thepotteries.org

-References edit
+References

 1. ^ "Education Acts 1870 1873 1876".
 Intriguing History.
 15 November 2011.
 Retrieved 26 February 2017.